MeowgicalAI/DFAB-GCN/README.md

 # DFAB-GCN

-**A Graph Convolutional Framework for ASD Classification and Model-Level Analysis**
+**A graph convolutional network framework for ASD classification and model-level analysis of candidate ASD-related regions**

 ![DFAB-GCN architecture](figure1.PNG)